 If you’re looking to spend money for a better solution, I suggest buying a microphone tripod floor stand.
 My model is a Samson MK-10, which gives me the added flexibility to use it as a boom stand with a Webcam over the keyboard.
 You can purchase a phone or tablet holder to mount to it.
-Besides the two uses mentioned, the stand could be used with a microphone, a camera, or a digital audio recorder like the Zoom H4N.
+Besides the two uses mentioned, the stand could be used with a microphone, a camera, or a digital audio or video recorder.
 Just make sure that you are aware how the holder connects to the stand.
 Make sure to get a 1/4″ male to 5/8″ female adapter if necessary.

 Your built-in microphone is probably sufficient.
 This is a really tricky one, since most inexpensive microphones have become much more expensive due to current circumstances.
 The Fifine microphone I purchased a few weeks ago was $5 above pre-Covid-19 times, and is currently selling for $5 more than I paid.
 A lavalier or lapel microphone is also probably fine.
 There is a risk in overpaying for any microphone right now.

 Also, pay attention to the connector.
 A lightning connector will only work on older Apple devices, since Apple abandoned that connector for USB C in 2019.
 The Fifine microphone comes with an old USB A connector, which is perfect for a PC.
 An inexpensive adapter can also make it useful on an old or new Apple device.